firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

 ---
 > Verification of Payee (VoP) is a mandatory service for SEPA payments aimed at preventing misdirected and fraudulent payments by confirming that the payee's name matches the provided bank account details (IBAN).

 Currently, when bank transfer payments are added to a batch and submitted, the batch payments are automatically sent unless approvals are enabled.
 When VoP comes into effect, the process for creating and processing batches will change.
-The name assigned to a payee will need to match the name on the account held at the receiving institution.
+The account holder name assigned to a payee will be checked to see if it matches the name on the account held at the receiving institution.
+If it does not match, the user will be notified of this.

-VoP only affects bank transfer batches in euro.

 <br />